sackramento/savant-button/README.md

 The extension should now be active.
 Visit your fantasy site and look for the 📊 buttons next to player names!

-## 🦊 Firefox Installation Instructions
+## 🦊 Installation Guide for Firefox
-- Open Firefox and go to about:debugging in the address bar.
+- Go to the addon page [here](https://addons.mozilla.org/en-US/firefox/addon/baseball-savant-button/).
-- Click “This Firefox” (or "This Nightly" if you're using Firefox Nightly).
-- Click “Load Temporary Add-on…”.
+- Click on "Add to Firefox"
-- In the file picker, select any file in your extension folder, for example:
--- manifest.json

-The extension should load temporarily.
-You’ll see it in your toolbar, and it will work on supported sites.
+- A confirmation page will appear asking if you want to install the extension.

 🚀 Join our [Discord](https://discord.gg/QaRnaEM3) server for discussions and support.